aspose-words/Aspose.Words-Documentation/python_via_dotnet/developer-guide/programming-with-documents/working-with-tables/applying-formatting/_index.md

 In Aspose.Words you can apply a table style by using any of the **Table.style**, **Table.style_identifier** and **Table.style_name** properties.You can also choose which features of the table style to apply, for example, first column, last column, banded rows.
 These are listed under the **TableStyleOptions** enumeration and are applied by using **Table.style_options** property.
 The **TableStyleOptions** enumeration allows a bitwise combination of these features.
 The following code example shows how to build a new table with a table style applied.

-{{< gist "aspose-com-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-Working with Tables-working_with_table_styles_and_formatting-BuildTableWithStyle.py" >}}
+{{< gist "aspose-words-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-Working with Tables-working_with_table_styles_and_formatting-BuildTableWithStyle.py" >}}

 Aspose.Words also provides a method to take formatting found on a table style and expands it onto the rows and cells of the table as direct formatting.
 Test combine formatting with table style and cell style.
 This method will not override any other formatting that is already applied to the table through a row or cell format.

 Below example shows how to expand the formatting from styles onto the rows and cells of the table as direct formatting.
 You can download the template file of this example from [here](https://github.com/aspose-words/Aspose.Words-for-Python-via-.NET/blob/master/Examples/Data/Tables.docx).

-{{< gist "aspose-com-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-Working with Tables-working_with_table_styles_and_formatting-ExpandFormattingOnCellsAndRowFromStyle.py" >}}
+{{< gist "aspose-words-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-Working with Tables-working_with_table_styles_and_formatting-ExpandFormattingOnCellsAndRowFromStyle.py" >}}

 ## Get Distance between Table and Surrounding Text

 Below example shows how to get the distance between the table and its surrounding text.

-{{< gist "aspose-com-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-Working with Tables-working_with_table_styles_and_formatting-GetDistancebetweenTableSurroundingText.py" >}}
+{{< gist "aspose-words-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-Working with Tables-working_with_table_styles_and_formatting-GetDistancebetweenTableSurroundingText.py" >}}

 ## Working with Table Position